jeanleecole/archive/pages/Projects/woods.md

 ### Other writings by Woods

-Below is a selection of major works by Woods.
-Additional works include [short fiction, poetry, and magazine journalism](https://wlcb.github.io/archive/browse.html#woods).
+The works below show the range of Woods's output, but is by no means a complete list.
+Here is what we've recovered of all the [short fiction, poetry, and magazine journalism](https://wlcb.github.io/archive/browse.html#woods) published by this prolific and--until now--forgotten writer and activist.

 <div class="card mb-3">